mescribano23/GreenCodeAnalyzer/index.md

 description: This is the website for the VSCode extension GreenCodeAnalyzer.
 ---

-GreenCodeAnalyzer is a **VS Code extension** designed to identify energy-inefficient patterns in Python code.
-It helps developers write more energy-efficient programs by detecting and suggesting optimizations for common inefficiencies.
-This tool aims to **shift energy efficiency concerns left**, meaning that developers can address performance and energy consumption issues earlier in the development process.
+**GreenCodeAnalyzer** is a static code analysis tool that identifies energy-inefficient patterns in Python code and suggests optimizations to improve energy consumption.
+By shifting energy efficiency concerns "left" (earlier) in the development process, developers can make more sustainable coding decisions from the start.

 ## Features

-- **Static Energy Analysis** – Identifies inefficient code patterns without executing the program.
+- **Static Energy Analysis**: Analyzes Python code without executing it to detect potential energy hotspots
-- **Visual Code Annotations** – Highlights inefficiencies directly in the VS Code editor.
+- **Visual Code Annotations**: VS Code extension that provides visual feedback with highlighted energy smells
-- **Optimization Suggestions** – Provides actionable recommendations to improve energy efficiency.
+- **Optimization Suggestions**: Provides specific recommendations to make code more energy-efficient
-- **Wide Rule Coverage** – Detects multiple types of energy-related inefficiencies in Python code.
+- **Multiple Rule Detection**: Covers various energy-inefficient patterns common in data science and ML code

 ## Supported Rules